 This device currently retails for $349 and comes with free shipping.
 They also offer financing through Affirm which can break down the payments to as low as $32/month.
 It comes with a 1-year warranty and a 30 day trial.
-If you decide to return it within 30 days you will be charged a $10 return fee.
+They offer free return shipping on domestic returns within the USA, international returns will have some fees associated.

 How to Setup Your Apollo Neuro

 I recommend charging the device first.
 That way you can start using it immediately after setup.
 The first step is to install the Apollo Neur App on your iPhone or Android.
 When you first open the app you will be asked to create an account and then it will walk you through a brief questionnaire.
 Once that is finished, your phone will then connect to the Apollo via Bluetooth.

 How Does Apollo Neuro Work?

 The science behind the Apollo Neuro is complicated but from what I can glean, it all centers around heart rate variability (HRV) if you have good HRV you are able to recover better from stress.
 Poor HRV could be a sign of chronic stress which is very common these days.
 The Apollo regulates HRV through the Autonomic nervous system of which there is the parasympathetic branch which associated with calm and the sympathetic branch which is our “fight or flight” response.

 Certain tones/vibrations in the Apollo can soothe through stimulating a parasympathetic response or stimulate us by creating a sympathetic response.

 My Apollo Neuro Findings